 3. Route Customers to the Appropriate Team

 Some visitors arrive on your site specifically with the goal of getting in touch with someone from your company.

-And while many brands attempt to simplify this process with a standard “Contact Us” page, that’s not necessarily the most effective approach for those with multiple customer-facing teams, or those that receive a high number of emails and inquiries.
+Many brands attempt to simplify this process with a standard “Contact Us” page.
+Nevertheless, that’s not necessarily the most effective approach.
+Especially for businesses with multiple customer-facing teams or those that receive a high number of emails and inquiries.